 With the University of Tsukuba as its principal host, TGSW is held in Tsukuba Science City – Japan’s largest science city and a global hub for science and technology.
 The construction of the City had begun in the late 1960s as a major national project to establish a hub for research institutes and other organizations, both newly created and transplanted from Tokyo to carry out world-class research.
 Tsukuba Science City is now a proud host of over 30% of the country’s research institutes and related organizations with more than 20,000 researchers from all over the world, engaged in cutting-edge research ranging from next-generation cancer therapy, innovative medicine, natural energy, robotics to nanotechnology, among others.

 The scope of TGSW is indeed broad and far-reaching.
 By bringing together internationally renowned researchers, and aspiring young researchers and students based in Tsukuba and much beyond, it covers a whole variety of topics, promoting lively exchanges, regardless of borders and disciplines.
 It also serves as an ideal international networking opportunity for transdisciplinary, trans-organizational and trans-border collaborations.

-The TGSW2020, the 10th time in total, will be held in a new form including both onsite and online sessions to bring world's knowledge together in Tsukuba.
+The TGSW2021, the 11th time in total, will be held online to bring world’s knowledge together in Tsukuba

 |Address||1-1-1, Tennodai, Tsukuba, Ibaraki, 305-8577, Japan|